lumilio/Jungle-didakoo.com-README.md/README.md

-[Ethereum](https://ethereum.org/en/) is a distributed computing platform powered by [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
+[Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology.
+It enables the execution of smart contracts and decentralized applications in a secure environment without the need for a central authority.

 More than just a cryptocurrency, it’s the house of Web3 applications, revolutionizing digital ownership and authenticity introducing Non-Fungible Tokens ( NFTs ).